AegixLinux/website/content/en/docs/privacy/cyphertext-alcove.md

 In the end, you'll have two aliases you can call from your terminal: `alcove` and `unalcove`.
 The first unlocks your diary so you can use it, and the second locks it back up.

+And btw, you can use this encrypted-folder recipe for any type of file, not just a diary.

 ## TL;DR